- Active Time: 1-2 hours (depends on how many knobs or pulls you need to install)

 - Cabinet pull templates.
 My dad gave me these to help me make the new holes I needed, since I was changing from knobs to pulls (knobs require 1 hole and most pulls require 2).
 They were the absolute best!
 They let me use the existing hole from the old knob and measure to exactly where the second hole needed to be for the pull.
 The hole was big enough to use a pencil to make a mark, and then I could use my drill to make the hole.

-Step 10: Drill New Holes (if needed)
+Step 1: Drill New Holes (If Needed)